LaussenLabs/atriumdb/sdk/docs/source/dataset.rst

     The starting time, as a nanosecond epoch, of the window.

 - ``device_id`` : ``int``
     An identifier representing the device from which the data was captured.
-It will be ``None`` if the data was retrieved based on a patient ID.

 - ``patient_id`` : ``int``
     An identifier representing the patient associated with the data.

-It will be ``None`` if the data was retrieved based on a device ID.
+- ``label_time_series`` : ``np.ndarray``
+    A 1D numpy array representing the labels for each data point in the window, typically used in supervised learning scenarios.

+- ``label`` : ``np.ndarray``
+    A 1D numpy array representing the aggregated or final label for the window, used for classification or regression outputs.

+- ``patient_info`` : ``dict``
+    A dictionary containing static patient meta information (such as id, mrn, gender, dob, etc.) returned by `AtriumSDK.get_patient_info`, as well as any dynamic fields requested in the `patient_history_fields` of `AtriumSDK.get_iterator`.
+    This may include historical measurements like height and weight, along with their units and the timestamps they were recorded.

 Example of the ``signals`` dictionary: